 Susan is a graduate of Harvard Law School.

-Before joining Jenner & Block in 2004, Mr. Newkirk was a senior official with the U.S. Securities and Exchange Commission.
-For the last 11 of those years, he was Associate Director of the Division of Enforcement, and led the investigations for many of the SEC’s most significant cases.
-For his efforts and government service, Mr. Newkirk received numerous accolades, including two Presidential Meritorious Executive Awards, the SEC Chairman’s Award for Excellence, the SEC’s Law and Policy Award, and the SEC’s Distinguished Service Award, among other accolades.
+Before joining the firm, Mr. Newkirk spent 19 years with the U.S. Securities and Exchange Commission, first as Chief Litigation Counsel and then as an Associate Director of the Division of Enforcement where he led the investigations of some of SEC’s most significant cases.
+During his government service, Mr. Newkirk received numerous accolades, including two Presidential Meritorious Executive Awards, the SEC Chairman’s Award for Excellence, the SEC’s Law and Policy Award, and the SEC’s Distinguished Service Award, among others.
 He currently serves on the Executive Council of the Federal Bar Association’s Securities Law Committee.
 Mr. Newkirk writes and lectures frequently on SEC enforcement matters.

 Jay is a Managing Director for Exiger based in the firm’s New York Office.
 He works for Exiger’s Advisory Practice and focuses on providing services to financial institutions with a focus on Financial Crime Compliance and Fraud.
 Jay previously worked twice for the Global Financial Crimes Compliance Department at J.P.
 Morgan Chase.
 He was on the advisory team covering the Corporate & Investment Bank and had been the designated Anti-Money-Laundering (“AML”) Officer for J.P.
 Morgan Securities LLC and J.P.
 Morgan Clearing Corp.
 Jay also served as a vice-president with Goldman Sachs & Co. serving within the Compliance Surveillance Strategy Group as the AML Representative for the US Securities Division.
 (Nov.
 2013 - April 2015).
 He was the AML Officer for Bear Stearns Securities Corp.
 (May 2007-March 2008).
 Prior to joining Bear Stearns, Jay served as a director and regulatory counsel in the compliance department of Nomura Securities International, Inc. where he was the AML Officer for the firm.
 (June 2005 - March 2007).
 At Bear Stearns, JP Morgan, and Goldman Sachs he provided Financial Crime Compliance advisory services to Prime Brokerage Units.
 He also worked for NASD’s Department of Enforcement for over eight (8) years before joining Nomura, served as an Assistant District Attorney in the New York County District Attorney’s Office for over four (4) years and as a Principal Court Attorney for a New York County Acting Supreme Court Justice for over four (4) years.
 Jay holds a BA from Columbia University and a JD from SUNY Buffalo School of Law.